 - 1. Search locations where the keyword "+" or "-" is used in addition or subtraction, and check if these operations are between numbers and TIMESTAMP WITHOUT TIME ZONE type or TIMESTAMP WITH TIME ZONE type. - 2.
 If they are, use CAST to explicitly convert TIMESTAMP WITHOUT TIME ZONE type or TIMESTAMP WITH TIME ZONE type to DATE type.

-B.4.3 Calculating INTERVAL Values, Including Adding Periods to a Date col1 and col2 are assumed to be INTERVAL YEAR TO MONTH types
+B.4.3 Calculating INTERVAL Values, Including Adding Periods to a Date

 '''

-SELECT NVL( CURRENT_DATE + (coll 1.5), col2)
+SELECT NVL( CURRENT_DATE + (col1 1.5), col2)

 FROM t1;

 '''